noteed/hicks/README.md

 the `provision/<some-hostname>` director.
 In particular, it should contain a script located at `root/bin/provision` that will be run after upload.

+## Configure

+When you ran `cabal install` above, Cabal created an executable `hicks`.
+Actually, the source of that executable is `bin/config.hs`.
+This means you can either fork this repository and configure Hicks to your liking by modifying `bin/config.hs`, or create a new program depending on the `hicks` package.

 ## Notes

 UpCloud doesn't allow to set a public SSH key automatically when a machine is